survivejs/webpack-book/manuscript/loading/03_fonts.md

 T> [MDN discusses the font-family rule](https://developer.mozilla.org/en/docs/Web/CSS/@font-face) in detail.

+## Using Google Fonts

+[@beyonk/google-fonts-webpack-plugin](https://www.npmjs.com/package/@beyonk/google-fonts-webpack-plugin) can download Google Fonts to webpack build directory or connect to them using a CDN.

+## Using icon fonts

+[iconfont-webpack-plugin](https://www.npmjs.com/package/iconfont-webpack-plugin) was designed to simplify loading icon based fonts.
+It inlines SVG references within CSS files.

+To make sure you are including only the icons that are only needed, use [fontmin-webpack](https://www.npmjs.com/package/fontmin-webpack).

 ## Manipulating **file-loader** output path and `publicPath`

 As discussed above and in [webpack issue tracker](https://github.com/webpack/file-loader/issues/32#issuecomment-250622904), **file-loader** allows shaping the output.
 This way you can output your fonts below `fonts/`, images below `images/`, and so on over using the root.